 - 2 (6 oz) catfish fillets

-- Preheat the oven to 450 degrees F. Prepare a roasting pan by lining the bottom with foil and spraying the roasting rack with oil.
+- Preheat the oven to 450°F. Prepare a roasting pan by lining the bottom with foil and spraying the roasting rack with oil.

-- Mix together the almond meal and the spices in a shallow dish (such as a square 8-inch baking dish).
+- Mix the almond meal, salt &pepper, and spices in a shallow dish (such as a square 8-inch baking dish).

-- Dip each catfish fillet in the melted butter, then dredge in the almond meal mixture, pressing to make sure the coating adheres.
+- Dip each catfish fillet in the melted butter, then dredge in the almond meal mixture, pressing to ensure the coating adheres.

 - Place the coated fish fillets on the prepared roasting rack.

 - Spray the fillets with oil.
-Bake 15 minutes, until crisp and golden on the outside and tender and opaque inside.
+Bake them for 15 minutes, until crisp and golden on the outside and tender and opaque inside.
 Serve immediately.